 Your job: Get that application in!

-To help yourself, recognize that getting disability IS your job now.
+To help yourself, recognize that getting your coverage from Social Security IS your job now.

 It’s your top priority and everything you do should in some way help you with the process(for example you make your meals so you can recharge your energy to go back to work on your application).

 You should eventually get paid for your effort and the sooner it’s completed, the sooner you’ll get that support(even though it all feels like it will take forever, and it can take years).

 While doing this job, you need to emotionally protect yourself.
 Do everything in your power to keep yourself upbeat before and after you work on your application.

 The actual ‘see how pathetic I am’ work can often be done in one or two sittings each round of paperwork, so plan out some time specifically for that purpose – if possible near the end of your time preparing your application, so you’re more familiar with the writing and how to respond.